flame-engine/flame/CONTRIBUTING.md

 ## New Features
- - If you'd like to add a feature to the library that doesn't already exist, feel free to describe the feature in a new [Github issues](https://github.com/flame-engine/flame/issues/new).
+ - If you'd like to add a feature to the library that doesn't already exist, feel free to describe the feature in a new [GitHub issue](https://github.com/flame-engine/flame/issues/new).
    - You can also join us on [Discord](https://discord.gg/pxrBmy4) to discuss some initials thoughts.
- - Issues that have been identified as a feature request will be labelled "enchanment".
+ - Issues that have been identified as a feature request will be labelled "enhancement".
  - If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
 In some cases, enhancements may not align well with the project objectives at the time.